 Information & resources on coronavirus

 Here in Congress, we have been working very hard to address COVID-19.
 In the face of this crisis, our responsibilities range from providing supplies to a strained health care system to enhancing programs for struggling workers to reversing an economic downturn.
 With many Americans practicing social distancing – and rightfully so – the economy is facing an unprecedented challenge as a result of this public health crisis.
 I am working tirelessly to provide much-needed support to those most impacted by this pandemic.

-As of December 2020, we have passed five major pieces of legislation to help address this outbreak.
-With funding totaling nearly $4 trillion to support families, workers, and businesses feeling the economic toll, first responders and public health experts working on the front lines, and delivery of a vaccine, we have made great strides to overcome the COVID-19 pandemic, but our work is not finished.
+As of March 2021, we have passed six major pieces of legislation to help address this outbreak.
+With funding totaling nearly $6 trillion to support families, workers, and businesses feeling the economic toll, first responders and public health experts working on the front lines, and delivery of a vaccine, we have made great strides to overcome the COVID-19 pandemic, but our work is not finished.
 Please read about our progress below and stay tuned to this page for more legislative updates!